Skip to main contentSkip to navigationSkip to search

 Transparency in everything we do

 Our work with healthcare professionals, healthcare organisations and patients/patient groups carries a duty to be fully transparent about the nature of these relationships and activities.
-Camurus is fully committed to compliance and working within the Association of the British Pharmaceutical Industry (ABPI) Code of Practice and applicable laws.
+Camurus is fully committed to compliance.
+We work within all applicable laws and voluntarily operate within the principles of the Association of the British Pharmaceutical Industry (ABPI) Code of Practice.

 Disclosures